Anatomiclab/GastroFLOW/README.md

 Script Outputs:

-(Machine Learning Algorithm).csv: A .csv file **containing the list of machine learning model predictions for the external data**.
+(Machine Learning Algorithm).csv: A .csv file **containing the list of machine learning model predicted case WSIs' malignancy prediction scores for the external dataset**.

-To generate the triage list, sort the predictions in Excel based on the predicted label (CA and non-CA) and malignancy prediction scores.
+**By following these steps, you will be able to generate malignancy prediction score for AUC calculation and cases WSI triaging.
+To assess percentage of skipped non-carcinoam cases using different machine learning models, `(Machine Learning Algorithm).csv: A .csv` can generate triage list using Microscoft Excel by sorting predicted label (CA and non-CA), and predicted malignancy prediction score. **

 ## Hyperparameter Optimization using Talos